redux-form/redux-form/docs/MigrationGuide.md

 ## `handleSubmit` and `onSubmit`

-Good news!
 The only thing that has changed about form submission is that your submit validation errors must now be wrapped in a `SubmissionError` object.
 This is to distinguish between validation errors and AJAX or server errors.
 [See discussion on PR #602](https://github.com/erikras/redux-form/pull/602)